 4:15-4:25 pm - Presentation of Awards

 Presentation of the IIT Karl Menger Student Award for Exceptional Scholarship by a Student and the Applied Math poster competition winners.

-With the SIAM student chapter.
-Location: SB Auditorium.
+with the SIAM student chapter.
+Location: Wishnick Hall, Auditorium

 Karl Menger was a faculty member in the Department of Mathematics at IIT from 1946-1971, and influenced many students, fellow faculty members, and friends during his lifetime.
 Regarded as one of the finest mathematicians of the 20th century, he made significant contributions to the fields of dimension theory, probability, economics, ethics, geometry, and calculus.

 Biography of Karl Menger, compiled by Professor Greg Fasshauer at IIT.

 Unexplored Dimensions: Karl Menger on Economics and Philosophy, a collection of Menger's papers while at the University of Vienna.